-A recent stream of literature investigates approaches to approximately solve the static joint assortment and inventory optimization problem under the MNL choice model with known parameters.
-Notably, \cite{aouad2018greedy} propose a greedy-like algorithm with a theoretical guarantee. \cite{aouad2022stability} develop a polynomial-time approximation scheme and establish the ``stability'' property of expected demand with respect to the MNL attraction parameters.
-This stability property is also used in our analyses. \cite{liang2021assortment} design a heuristic method based on fluid approximation and demonstrate its asymptotic optimality when the expected number of arriving customers during one inventory cycle approaches infinity.
-While our focus is on solving the \textit{online} joint assortment and inventory optimization problem, these aforementioned approximation algorithms and heuristics can be directly used as optimization oracles in our algorithm.
+A recent stream of literature investigates approaches to approximately solve the static joint assortment and inventory optimization problem under the MNL choice model with known parameters. {Notably, \cite{aouad2018greedy} propose a greedy-like algorithm with a theoretical guarantee. \cite{aouad2022stability} develop a polynomial-time approximation scheme and establish a ``stability'' property of expected demand with respect to the MNL attraction parameters.
+This stability property is also used in our analyses. \mnote{blue}{R1Minor1}{0mm}Recently, \cite{sun2024unifiedalgorithmicframeworkdynamic} introduced approximation algorithms with superior performance.
+While the above research considers a capacity constraint on the total product inventory, some other studies do not impose hard constraints and instead account for ordering costs.
+In this context, \cite{liang2021assortment} design a heuristic algorithm based on fluid approximation and demonstrate its asymptotic optimality when the expected number of arriving customers approaches infinity.
+Extending the choice model to the Markov chain choice model for the unconstrained problem, \cite{mouchtakiJointAssortmentInventory} develop an sample average approximation-based algorithm that is near-optimal relative to an LP upper bound. \cite{zhangLeveragingDegreeDynamic} further refine the regret guarantee.} While our focus is on solving the \textit{online} joint assortment and inventory optimization problem, these aforementioned approximation algorithms and heuristics can be directly used as optimization oracles in our algorithm.
 Details will be discussed in \Cref{sec-oracles}.

 In contrast, the literature on the online joint assortment and inventory optimization problem is scarce, although there exists abundant literature on online assortment optimization problems (as reviewed above) and on online inventory optimization \citep[e.g.][]{chen2020dynamic, gao2022efficient} separately.
 In the online joint assortment and inventory optimization problem, we find that the estimation of choice model parameters and the balance of exploration and exploitation are both very challenging due to stochastic stock-out events (see \Cref{subsec-challenge-algsteps} for an overview).
 To the best of our knowledge, our study is the first to investigate this problem under the MNL model.